theoccultcorner/DaemoniteTemplate/README.md

 ## General Information

-This package is a template webpage for new project.
+This package is a template webpage for new projects.

 	Remember to run 'npm install'.
 	This is required to install project dependencies.